-A Member granted research leave will be required to sign an agreement that they will return to their normal duties at the Collegiate/University following the expiry of the leave and will remain in the employ of the Collegiate/University for a period of three (3) years in the case of a full research leave of twelve (12) months or for a period of one (1) year in the case of a spring or summer leave.
+A Member who is granted Research/Study Leave will be required to sign an agreement that they will return to their normal duties at the Collegiate/University following the expiry of the Leave and will remain in the employ of the Collegiate/University for a period of three (3) years in the case of a full Research/Study Leave of twelve (12) months or for a period of one (1) year in the case of a spring or summer leave.
 If the Member fails to return to the Collegiate or resigns or retires prior to the completion of obligatory service, the Member shall reimburse the Collegiate the gross amount of the salary as specified in Clause 28.13(b), the employer share of the pension contributions, and benefits received from the Employer during the research leave, on a pro-rated basis.
-The requirement for return of service may be waived in writing by the Employer in exceptional circumstances.
+In exceptional circumstances, the return of service requirement may be waived in writing by the Employer.

-Within two (2) months of the end of the research leave, a Member shall submit a written report to the Dean as to the research activities undertaken during the Leave and the results pertaining.
+Within two (2) months of the end of the Research/Study Leave, the Member shall submit a written report to the Dean as to the research activities undertaken during the Leave and the results pertaining.

 28.14 Members are entitled to leaves to attend conferences, workshops and study sessions away from the Collegiate campus with the prior knowledge and approval of the Dean.
 Every effort shall be made to grant financial assistance upon request.